Blog

 What is employee morale?

 Employee morale is the collective outlook, attitude, contentment and confidence employees experience at work.
 As a metric, it considers the overall workplace experience, employee’s emotional state and sentiment towards the business, as well as job satisfaction and employee engagement levels.
 Employee morale also considers employees' enthusiasm for their roles and overall team cohesiveness.
-Some of the common characteristics to employee morale, including strong leadership, competitive compensation, a healthy work environment, work-life balance, opportunities and job security.
+Some of the common characteristics to employee morale, including strong leadership, competitive compensation, a healthy work environment, work-life balance, including moving to a 4-day workweek, opportunities and job security.

 Morale is so interlinked with high performance, but the key is sustaining it.
 For this, you need a strategic HR strategy that is proactive and seeks to understand the needs and sentiment of employees.
 But first of all, let’s establish the difference between productivity or performance and morale.